rorkai/21st/README.md

 NEXT_PUBLIC_R2_ENDPOINT=https://*****
 ```

-3. Run the development server:
+8. Run the development server:

     ```bash
-    pnpm dev
+    dotenv -- pnpm dev
     ```

     This will start the development server for all apps and packages in the monorepo.

     This project uses Vercel turborepo.
 For more information on working with Turborepo, refer to the [Turborepo documentation](https://turbo.build/repo/docs).

-4. Open a PR to `main` branch
+9. Open a PR to `main` branch

 ## Other ways to contribute